By Mark Curtis – 2021

 And now, to the new way of thinking.
 A global change of heart, so to speak.
 In my dream there was no cost, to anything.
 We now lived in a society where “want” was no longer a thing, and “needs” were easily and freely met.
 With replicator devices and free energy to power them, along with all our other energy needs, we could easily obtain whatever we needed, both to survive and to thrive.
 No more hunger, no more employment stress, no more need to struggle to survive.

 Work then, became a choice.
-Some chose to focus solely on their own wants and needs, but most, the vast majority even, chose to willingly and enthusiastically participate in a global change of heart called “service to others”.
+Some chose to focus solely on their own wants and needs and lived hedonistic but increasingly empty lives.
+Most however, the vast majority even, chose to willingly and enthusiastically embrace this global change of heart to focus on “service to others”.
 Thinking, compassionate people across the world easily and quickly realised that the whole is greater than the sum of its parts and that when we all work together we get much more done than if we continually struggle to climb over each other to get to what we individually perceive as “the top”.

 As want was replaced with abundance and altruism became the norm, money quickly became irrelevant.
-Since we could easily produce whatever we needed, people got their satisfaction from creating, building, designing, inventing and improving and sharing with others rather than just getting or having or doing more than the rest.
-We had moved from a world that valued “quantity of life” to a world that valued “quality of life”, and that our quality of life improves as a direct result of the improvement of others.
+Since we could easily produce whatever we needed, people got their satisfaction from creating, building, designing, inventing & improving and sharing with others rather than just getting or having or doing more than the rest.
+We had moved from a world that valued “quantity of life” to a world that valued “quality of life”, where we understood that our quality of life improves as a direct result of the improvement of others.

 Anyway, That’s the gist of the dream I dreamed as the sun crept in my window this morning.
 I may have experienced a brief moment of prescience or it may just be wishful thinking; either way the experience left a strong impression and I look forward eagerly to the day this becomes a reality for all.